clearclaw/18xx_1820/README.md

-- **Cousins:** Cousins are a sort of player-controled private company that can both buy and sell shares and which grants a special power to the companies it invests in.
+- **Cousins:** Cousins are a sort of player-controled private company that can both buy and sell shares and which grants a special power to the companies they invest in.

-- **Free track system:** Cities & towns appear anywhere on the map (subject to simple spacing rules).
+- **Free track system:** Cities & towns appear anywhere on the map, subject to simple spacing rules.

 - **Share counts:** Companies can be private, 5-share, 10-share,
-  20-share or 50-share and may move up and down on that scale during the game.
+  20-share or 50-share, and may move up and down on that scale during the game.

-- **Takeovers & liquidations:** Companies may buy other companies and companies fail or are liquidated and taken over by the will-be British Rail.
+- **Takeovers & liquidations:** Companies may buy other companies, and companies fail or are liquidated and taken over by the will-be British Rail.